 Workspace can be located where housing may not be appropriate, or as a complement to residential schemes, replacing 'To Let' signs with the Meanwhile where necessary.
-Ilford will become an incubator for growing a variety of spaces for businesses and the Council will provide support to temporary/meantime uses.
+Ilford will become an incubator for growing a variety of spaces for businesses and we will support the provision of temporary/meantime uses.
 We will support growth of new workspace and champion Ilford as a town that provides flexible and modern work environments.